What Is a Babymoon & Best Tips for Planning One

 Avoid planning any activities that may be strenuous

-I got very lucky during our babymoon that I felt great; however, the week we got back, I almost fainted at a friend’s house.
+I got very lucky during our babymoon that I felt great; however, the week we got back, I almost fainted at a friend’s house at 27 weeks pregnant.

 Keep your health in mind during a babymoon and err on the side of caution.